This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Before you choose a grow light, consider your indoor space.
 Grow lights for seed starting are often set up in a basement or out-of-the-way area like a guest bedroom.
 Apartment and condo dwellers don’t often have such spaces and need to incorporate LED grow lights into their living areas.
 My advice is to select a grow light that is functional and stylish, so you can display it in your living spaces.

-My Oslo 4-Tier LED Grow Light Garden has become a favorite part of my home decor.
+My grow light stand has become a favorite part of my home decor.
 It sits in a spot where I used to have a cluttered bookshelf.
 Now that messy corner has been turned into an indoor jungle.
-If you don’t have space for a tall light stand, you may want to try a smaller 2-tier unit or even a tabletop model like the Oslo 1-Tier LED Grow Light Garden.
-It’s compact enough that it can be tucked beneath most kitchen counters or placed on a small table.
+If you don’t have space for a tall light stand, you may want to try a smaller 2-tier unit or even a tabletop model that’s compact enough to beneath a kitchen counter or on top of a small table.

 Do you need a mobile grow light garden?